 Spatial Uncertainty: Data, Modeling, and Communication (R01).
-The purpose of this FOA is to support innovative research that identifies sources of spatial uncertainty in public health data, incorporates the inaccuracy or instability into statistical methods, and develops novel tools to visualize the nature and consequences of spatial uncertainty.
-Deadlines: October 5, 2015.
+Supports innovative research that identifies sources of spatial uncertainty in public health data, incorporates the inaccuracy or instability into statistical methods, and develops novel tools to visualize the nature and consequences of spatial uncertainty.
+Deadline: February 5, 2015.

 Understanding and Promoting Health Literacy (R01, R03, R21).
-The goal of this program announcement is to encourage methodological, intervention, and dissemination research for understanding and promoting health literacy.
-Deadlines: October 5, 2015 (R01); February 19, 2015 (R03, R21).
+Encourages methodological, intervention, and dissemination research for understanding and promoting health literacy.
+Deadlines: February 5, 2015 (R01); February 19, 2015 (R03, R21).
 Learn more about NIEHS areas of interest.

 International Research Scientist Development Award (K01).
-The purpose of the International Research Scientist Development Award (IRSDA) is to provide support and protected time (three to five years) to advanced postdoctoral U.S. research scientists and recently-appointed U.S. junior faculty (at least two years beyond conferral of doctoral degree) for an intensive, mentored research career development experience in a low- or middle-income country (LMIC) leading to an independently funded research career focused on global health.
+The purpose of the International Research Scientist Development Award (IRSDA) is to provide support and protected time to advanced postdoctoral U.S. research scientists and recently appointed U.S. junior faculty for an intensive, mentored research career-development experience in a low- or middle-income country (LMIC) leading to an independently funded research career focused on global health.
 See the IRSDA Web page for more information.
 Deadline: March 2, 2016.

 Do you have an announcement to share with the PEPH community?
 Send us your news for the next issue of the PEPH Newsletter (email@example.com).